magneticio/vamp.io/content/documentation/using vamp/v0.9.4/health.md

 Vamp tracks the health of deployed service instances and gateways.
 The [default Vamp health workflow](/documentation/using-vamp/v0.9.4/workflows/) reports health based on a combination of defined health checks and gateway monitoring.
 Health status is stored in the Elasticsearch index `vamp-pulse-health-YYYY-MM-DD` and displayed in the Vamp UI.
 It can also be retrieved directly using the [Vamp API health endpoint](/documentation/api/v0.9.4/api-health/).

-## Health checks
+## Custom health checks

-Health checks can be added on a service, cluster or breed level:
+Custom health checks can be added on a service, cluster or breed level:

 ### Service level health checks
 Defined in a blueprint and applied to all instances of a service.
 Service level health checks override all health checks defined on a breed or cluster level.
 For example, including an empty health check specification for a service  (`healthchecks: []`) will cause all cluster and breed level health checks to be skipped for this service.